 Abstentions will be counted for the purpose of determining the existence of a quorum.
 However, they will have no effect on the Director Proposal.
-Abstentions will have the effect of a vote "AGAINST" the Auditor Proposal.
+Abstentions will have the effect of a vote "AGAINST" the Auditor Proposal and the Plan Proposal.

 Broker non-votes occur on a matter when a bank, broker or other nominee is not permitted to vote on that matter without instructions from the beneficial owner and instructions are not given.
 These matters are referred to as "non-routine" matters.
 Broker non-votes will be counted for the purpose of determining the existence of a quorum.
-The Director Proposal is a "non-routine" matter.
-If you do not instruct your bank, broker or other nominee how to vote with respect to the Director Proposal, your bank, broker or other nominee may not vote with respect to such proposal and those votes will be counted as broker non-votes.
-However, in tabulating the voting result for the Director Proposal, shares that constitute broker non-votes will have no effect on the Director Proposal.
+The Director Proposal and the Plan Proposal are "non-routine" matters.
+If you do not instruct your bank, broker or other nominee how to vote with respect to the Director Proposal or the Plan Proposal, your bank, broker or other nominee may not vote with respect to such proposals and those votes will be counted as broker nonvotes.
+However, in tabulating the voting result for the Director Proposal and the Plan Proposal, shares that constitute broker non-votes will have no effect on the Director Proposal or the Plan Proposal.
 The Auditor Proposal is considered a "routine" matter and a bank, broker or other nominee may generally exercise discretionary authority to vote on the Auditor Proposal.